 Import of Food into Ireland from the UK when the UK leaves the EU

-Food imports refer to the movement of food products into EU Member States (MS) from countries outside the EU.
-Food is free to move between MS without any additional controls as it complies with the same legislation, this is referred to an ‘intra-community trade’ or ‘trade’.
-When the UK leaves the EU, ‘intra-community trade’ will no longer apply to foods from the UK as it will be considered a third country (non EU country) and so any food coming from the UK will now be subject to import controls.
+Food imports refer to the movement of food products into EU Member States (MS) from countries outside the EU, these non-EU member countries are often referred to as 'third countries'.
+Strict rules are in place for imports to ensure that all imports fulfill the same high standards as products from the EU itself.
+When the UK leaves the EU, it will be a third country and food coming from the UK will be subject to import controls.

 What are EU import controls on foods?

-Last reviewed: 16/4/2019
+Last reviewed: 2/8/2019